 Live Aid probably remains one of the larger mistakes in Bob Dylan’s career.
 But while his performance alongside Keith Richards and Ronnie Wood was an atrocity, Patti LaBelle at least saved his bacon.

 LaBelle’s performance at the global event in 1985 was about as gigantic as a vocalist can be.
-Performing the kind of vocal gymnastics that would make a Shaolin Monk embarrassed, LaBelle lets it rip.
+Performing the kind of vocal gymnastics that would make a Shaolin Monk embarrassed, LaBelle lets it rip and delivers one of the most potent covers around.

 16. ‘It Ain’t Me Babe’ – Waxahatchee & Kevin Morby